FOREX-Yen hits 8-week high vs dollar on latest bout of Korean tensions

 "The next focal point is whether North Korea conducts a nuclear experiment and how the United States responds."

-The South Korean won sank more than 0.8 percent to as much as 1,137.3 to the dollar, its lowest since July 14.
+The South Korean won sank more than 0.8 percent to 1,135.6 to the dollar, its lowest since July 14.

 Risk sentiment receded, driving down U.S. Treasury yields which in turn weighed on the dollar.